nf-core/circrna/docs/output.md

 </details>

-`nf-core/circrna` produces a counts matrix of circRNA read counts for each sample. circRNAs with BSJ reads < 2 have been removed during the quantification step, with a further filtering step included depending on the number of quantification tools selected.
+`nf-core/circrna` produces a counts matrix of circRNA read counts for each sample. circRNAs with BSJ reads < `--bsj_reads <int>` have been removed during the quantification step, with a further filtering step included depending on the number of quantification tools selected.
 If the user has selected more than one circRNA quantification tool, `nf-core/circrna` will demand that a circRNA be called by at least two quantification tools or else it is removed.
 This approach is recommended to reduce the number of false positives.

 ## miRNA Prediction